evinowen/icon/README.md

 ```

-Icon is an arcade-style Fixed Shooter action game developed for the original Ninteno Entertainment System (NES).
+Icon is an arcade-style Fixed Shooter action game developed for the original Nintendo Entertainment System (NES).

 ## Build
 To build leverage the Makefile, running `make` in the root directory.